Puntigam: History

 The name Puntigam is originally a family name.
-It origins from the family who since the early modern era owned a mansion with an inn and a brewery in this area.
+It originates from the family who since the early modern era owned a mansion with an inn and a brewery in this area.
 The brewery Puntigam developed out of this in the 19th century.
 Together with the village Straßgang, Puntigam became the 16th city district of Graz, Straßgang, in 1938.
 In 1988, the district Puntigam was broken up from the 16th district Straßgang with small parts of the 5th district Gries and became the new 17th district.

 Since the beginnings of the trams in Graz the line number 5 leads to Puntigam.
 Until 2006, the line number 5 reversed at the brewery Puntigam coming from Andritz.
 At the newly created local traffic connection Puntigam one can change to the bus lines 62, 64, 78 and 80.
-It is also planned to become a station of the new Koralmbahn Railway in about 2020.
+It is also planned to become a station of the new Koralmbahn Railway in about 2025.

 Coming from Puntigam one can get via the Weblinger Gürtel street towards the rotary Webling which is located at the Pyhrn Autobahn (A9) motorway.
 From there one can quickly reach the motorway rotary Graz West at the crossing of the motorways A2 and A9.